EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

      if params[:advanced_reporting]
 ```

-### Rakefile diffs
+#### Rakefile diffs

 Finally, there are substantial changes to the Rakefile, which are related to rake tasks and testing framework.
-These didn't impact my development directly.
-Perhaps when I get into more significant testing on another extension, I'll dig deeper into the code changes here.
+These didn’t impact my development directly.
+Perhaps when I get into more significant testing on another extension, I’ll dig deeper into the code changes here.

 ```diff
 diff --git a/Rakefile b/Rakefile